Oregon Secretary of State

 Cylinder type logging engine.

 A steam donkey, or steam-powered winch used to haul logs, at the Collier Memorial State Park and Logging Museum near Chiloquin.
 Early logging operations extracted the timber in an area and departed in search of new forests.
-(Oregon State Archives, 2015) Get a high resolution of this image and others in the Oregon Scenic Images collection.
+(Oregon State Archives, 2015) Get a high resolution of this image in the Oregon Scenic Images collection.

 Ghost towns defy easy explanation.
 Many are abandoned villages or cities, often with substantial visible remains.
 Crumbling buildings, lonely cemeteries, and rusting industrial equipment mark the graves of these communities.
 Some have no residents besides crows, coyotes, and rattlesnakes.
 Others are still home to living people - thousands of them, even.